Fracture in polymers: Fatigue

 The crack nucleation approach considers that polymers will eventually crack under a history of stress and strains.
-Study under this proposal is first adapted by Auguest Wöhler in the 1860s, who aimed to study railroad axles.
+Study under this proposal is first adapted by August Wöhler in the 1860s, who aimed to study railroad axles.
 Two important parameters are involved in this conversation: maximum principal strain and strain energy density.
 As strain is easier to be determined by controlling displacements in actual experimental tests, it is natural to set controlled strain.
 The alternating and maximum values of the maximum principle strain decides the nucleation life in polymer, but there is not yet any theory to quantitatively describe the strain conditions to fatigue life in lab tests.
 The strain energy density is defined as the energy invested into the volume unit of polymeric material for deformation, also known as the elastic energy per unit volume in the solid.
 In crack nucleation approach, no crack is introduced into the sample initially, and crack initiation is observed under loadings.